galaxyproject/training-material/topics/transcriptomics/tutorials/de-novo/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial, we have analyzed RNA sequencing data to extract useful information, such as which genes are expressed in the G1E and megakaryocyte cellular states and which of these genes are differentially expressed between the two cellular states.
-In addition, we identified unannotated genes that are expressed in a cell-state dependent manner and at a locus with relevance to differentiation and development.
-To identify these transcripts, we analyzed RNA sequence datasets using a de novo transcriptome reconstruction RNA-seq data analysis approach.
-This approach can be summed up with the following scheme:
+In this tutorial, we have analyzed real RNA sequencing data to extract useful information, such as which genes are up- or down-regulated by depletion of the Pasilla gene and which genes are regulated by the Pasilla gene.
+To answer these questions, we analyzed RNA sequence datasets using a reference-based RNA-seq data analysis approach.
+This approach can be sum up with the following scheme:

 ![RNAseq de novo tutorial workflow](../../images/schematic_for_RNAseq_de_novo_tutorial.png)